Internationally Prepared Educator

 Documentation of ONE of the following options below, verifying the equivalency of the program:

-• Option 4: Submit a copy of a full, regular teaching certificate issued by another state (valid or expired) AND three years of out-of-state teaching experience (4020F-1-Experience Verification)
+- Option 4: Submit a copy of a full, regular teaching certificate issued by another state (valid or expired) AND three years of out-of-state teaching experience (Experience Verification Form 4020F-1)

 Preparation Program Requirement